ammonwk/sandbox-connect/README.md

-# Sandbox Headstart
+# Sandbox Connect

-Sandbox Headstart is a web application designed to help students in the Sandbox program efficiently form startup teams.
+Sandbox Connect is a web application designed to help students in the Sandbox program efficiently form startup teams.
 The platform enables users to create profiles showcasing their skills, interests, and availability while also allowing them to browse and connect with potential teammates.

 ## 🚀 Features
 - **User Profiles:** Display skills, interests, and availability.